 In fact, during the concert several of London's best-known locations with be illuminated.
 There will even be some drone displays!

-If you can't attend these events, you could take a tour of places connected to the new King: Westminster Abbey, The Tower of London, and Kensington Palace.
+If you can't attend these events, on another day you could take a tour of landmarks connected to the new King.
+The Coronation will take place at Westminster Abbey, the Tower of London has the Crown Jewels, and many royals have lived in and had their offices at Kensington Palace.

 8. Experience the Street Art of London

 London is one of the world’s premier cities to view street art and there is no better place to see it than in London’s East End.

 World-renowned artists as well as the anonymous hit the London streets to put up some of the most impressive pieces of artwork.

 9. Explore Harry Potter’s London

 Lovers of the Harry Potter series will adore London!
 Regardless of your age - young and old- our pay-what-you-like guided Harry Potter London Film Location Tour.